Dejan Savićević

 Dejan Savićević (Дејан Савићевић, /sh/; born 15 September 1966) is a Montenegrin former professional footballer who played as an attacking midfielder.
 Since 2001, he has been the president of the Montenegrin Football Association (FSCG), currently in his fifth term at the post.

 Savićević was considered one of the best players in the world during the 1990s, and is regarded as one of the greatest Yugoslav footballers of all time.
 During his time in AC Milan, he was nicknamed Il Genio (The Genius) by the Italian sports press.

 After beginning his professional career with hometown side Budućnost in Yugoslavia, Savićević moved to the more established Yugoslav First League club Red Star Belgrade in 1988 where he became prominent part of the team that won the 1990–91 European Cup—coming second in the 1991 Ballon d’Or voting—before making a big money transfer to Italian champions AC Milan in 1992.
 With Milan, he won three Serie A titles and the 1993–94 UEFA Champions League, among other trophies.
 He later returned to Red Star for half a season in 1999, before ending his career with Rapid Wien in 2001.

 At the international level, he represented Yugoslavia at the 1990 and 1998 FIFA World Cups and, after retiring from playing, coached the Serbia and Montenegro national team from 2001 until 2003.

-Following an illustrious professional playing career that lasted 18 seasons, as well as a short and unsuccessful head coaching stint during the early 2000s, he has turned to administrative matters – becoming, during the summer of 2001, the president of the Montenegrin FA.
+Following a professional playing career of 18 seasons, and a short unsuccessful head coaching stint during the early 2000's, Savićević became the president of the Montenegrin Football Association during the Summer of 2001.